Hard in da Paint

 "Hard in da Paint" is the second single from American rapper Waka Flocka Flame's debut studio album Flockaveli.

 Background

 Waka Flocka's "Hard in da Paint", like his previous hit "O Let's Do It", was originally a mixtape track.
-It first appeared as 'Go Hard' on his third mixtape titled Salute Me Or Shoot Me 2, released on August 24, 2009.
+It first appeared as "Go Hard" on his third mixtape, Salute Me Or Shoot Me 2, released on August 24, 2009.
 An early remix featuring French Montana was released on April 19, 2010, and appeared in the latter's ninth mixtape titled Mac & Cheese 2, released on May 6.
-The track was produced by up-and-coming producer Lex Luger, and went on to become an underground hit before being released as a commercial single on May 13.
+The track was produced by then-up-and-coming producer Lex Luger, and went on to become an underground hit before being released as a commercial single on May 13.

 Music video

 The music video was released on July 19, 2010.
 During the music video the production was shut down by gang activity and police presence due to the Black P. Stones Bloods gang injunction.
 The music video was directed by Benny Boom.
 It was shot on Palmwood Drive in Baldwin Village, Los Angeles, often referred to as "the Jungles", a neighborhood made infamous courtesy of the Denzel Washington movie Training Day.